Nikolay Soltys: Son's death

 In the hours prior to the toddler's discovery, four Russian-speaking Sacramentans, made up of two sheriff deputies and two civilians, were the first persons to attempt to translate the photo's note.
 They told investigators that "The boy could be found in a box at the end of Watt avenue."
 Based on this translation an extensive search was conducted over hours where Watt Avenue dead ends at Baseline Road, just across the Sacramento County line in Placer County.

 Officials came up empty handed in their search and the Sheriff's Department then brought Soltys' mother in for questioning and to look at the note.
 She found the word "tower" in the writing, officials said the initial Russian translators missed the word due to differences in their dialects.

 With this new information of the tower, Blanas ordered the entire department's day shift to remain on duty and to ready for the expanded search of Watt Avenue.
 At approximately 4 p.m., investigators discovered the cardboard box.
 It was found in Placer County approximately half-a-mile from the corner of Baseline Road and Crowder Lane, within a couple of miles from where Watt Avenue ended.
 The box was placed below a telecommunication switching tower atop a pile of garbage in a grove of oak trees.
 Authorities announced that the boy's killing appeared to be from knife stabbings and the cutting off of the child's tongue, leading him to bleed profusely from his mouth.
 They speculated that his life was taken on Monday afternoon, within hours of the previous family murders.

 Later an auto mechanic contacted the authorities and told them he had worked on the vehicle that Soltys was driving Monday evening.
 He described the vehicle as a mid-1990s emerald green Ford Explorer with the color silver at the bumper line and below.
 The mechanic said Soltys' son, Sergey, was with the suspect at the time.
 He said he had worked on the car around 8 p.m. and had removed cargo rails from the top of the vehicle.

 Aftermath

 On August 23, he became the 466th fugitive to be placed on the FBI's Ten Most Wanted list.

-On August 30, Soltys was arrested in the backyard of a family member's home without incident in Citrus Heights, California.
+On August 30, Soltys was arrested in the backyard of a family member's home without incident in Citrus Heights, California and then booked in Sacramento county jail.
 He hanged himself in Sacramento County Jail on February 13, 2002.